cyberillithid/unseptbium/docs/blocks/radiator_pipes.md

 where $T_d={T-T_{CMB}}$, $C_{ve} = c_{v,m} \max(\nu, \dfrac{V}{V_{m,ref}})$,

 or, alternatively, $(T-T_{sp})/\Delta\tau = T_d(1 - \dfrac{1}{\sqrt[3]{k_1T_d^3+1}})-k_2$ -- and this looks unintegratable.
 On the other hand, we may easily substitute time with space with the approach described above; then for $\tau=\tau_1$ temperature would be $T(n\tau_1)$?
 Still, this would work only for standalone cooling.

+### More discussion marginalia

+> regarding yesterday's discussion about convection, I did find a source in a textbook that suggests that increasing the density of the gas will increase the thermal *conductivity* of the the gas, up to a certain point
+> and iirc it is a linear relationship so it *sorta* makes sense